-- Complete your NQT workshops at your local education centre.
+- Complete your cluster meetings in your local education centre.

 - INTO membership is optional – I have been a member of the INTO since I started teaching and I think it’s a worthwhile investment.
 I have rang them a number of times about contracts, CID, summer pay etc. and have found them very helpful.
 They are also there if there is ever a major issue in school and you need advice – for example if there was ever a legal issue then they will be there for you.